 Our first result is the law of large numbers for the empirical measures $\mu_N$ defined via

-\begin{theorem} There exists a deterministic absolutely continuous compactly supported probability measure $\mu(x)dx$ with $0\le \mu(x)\le \theta^{-1}$, such that $\mu_N$ converge to $\mu(x)dx$ as $N\to\infty$, in the sense that for any compactly supported Lipshitz function $f(x)$ the following convergence in probability holds:
+\begin{theorem} There exists a deterministic absolutely continuous compactly supported probability measure $\mu(x)dx$ with $0\le \mu(x)\le \theta^{-1}$, such that $\mu_N$ converges to $\mu(x)dx$ as $N\to\infty$, in the sense that for any compactly supported Lipshitz function $f(x)$ the following convergence in probability holds:

 \end{theorem} In fact, we prove a more general statement where, in particular, $V(x)$ does not have to be analytic, see Theorems \ref{Theorem_LLN} and \ref{Theorem_LDP_support} below.
 The measure $\mu(x)dx$ is the equilibrium measure, and it can be found as a solution to a variational problem.
 At $\theta=1$, Theorem \ref{Theorem_LLN} reduces to results of \cite{Johansson_shape}, \cite{Johansson_paths}, \cite{Feral}.
 For general values of $\theta$, additional arguments are required, and we present them.